 - Add egg and vanilla to mixer and combine.

 - Working 1 cup at a time, add the flour mixture and buttermilk to the sugared butter in the stand mixer.
 Incorporate completely before adding another cup one at a time.
 Remove mixer bowl.

 - Lightly toss the blueberries with reserved flour and gently fold into batter.

 - Pour 2/3 cup of water in Instant Pot with rack.
-Spoon batter into greased/floured dish and transfer to pressure cooker.
+Spoon half of batter into greased/floured dish and transfer to pressure cooker.

 - Set Instant Pot to High Pressure and Manual for 30 minutes.